 Postscript: Veterinarians weigh in on The Farmer’s Dog

-Following our publication of an earlier story about The Farmer’s Dog, we heard from three veterinarians who say that they would not feed The Farmer’s Dog to their own dogs or recommend the food to clients.
+Following our publication of an earlier story about The Farmer’s Dog, we heard from veterinarians who were adamantly against the food and said that they would not feed The Farmer’s Dog to their own dogs or recommend the food to clients, regardless of cost.

-Again, Dr. Saker said her chief concern with The Farmer’s Diet is its level of fat, not the fact that the food is grain-free, nor the fact that the food is not AAFCO tested.
+Dr. Saker’s chief concern was the high-fat level, not the fact that the food is grain-free, nor the fact that the food is not AAFCO tested.
 “If the fat level was a little lower, that would be nice.
 It’s not that there aren’t diets that are fed to adult maintenance dogs that are that high in level of fat.
 From my perspective as a nutritionist, when I see a lot of more mature and older dogs that are really overweight and obese, part of the reason is because their diet is high in fat.”

 The Farmer’s Dog Responds